OpenEvalProject/evals/manuscripts/elife-40164/v2/manuscript.md

 Actb promoter reverse: ACAGCTTCTTTGCAGCTCCTTCG

-## Expression and purification of recombinant 3xFLAG-Halo-CTCF and Rad21-Halo-3xFLAG
+### Expression and purification of recombinant 3xFLAG-Halo-CTCF and Rad21-Halo-3xFLAG

 Recombinant Bacmid DNAs for the fusion mouse proteins 3xFLAG-Halo-CTCF-His6 (1086 amino acids; 123.5 kDa) and His6-Rad21-Halo-3xFLAG (972 amino acids; 110.2 kDa) were generated from pFastBAC constructs according to manufacturer’s instructions (Invitrogen).
 Recombinant baculovirus for the infection of Sf9 cells was generated using the Bac-to-Bac Baculovirus Expression System (Invitrogen).
 Sf9 cells (~2×106/ml) were infected with amplified baculoviruses expressing Halo-CTCF or Rad21-Halo.
 Infected Sf9 suspension cultures were collected at 48 hr post-infection, washed extensively with cold PBS, lysed in five packed cell volumes of high-salt lysis buffer (HSLB; 1.0 M NaCl, 50 mM HEPES pH 7.9, 0.05% NP-40, 10% glycerol, 10 mM 2-mercaptoethanol, and protease inhibitors), and sonicated.
 Lysates were cleared by ultracentrifugation, supplemented with 10 mM imidazole, and incubated at 4°C with Ni-NTA resin (Qiagen) for either 90 mins for Halo-CTCF or 16 hr for Rad21-Halo.
 Bound proteins were washed extensively with HSLB with 20 mM imidazole, equilibrated with 0.5 M NaCl HGN (50 mM HEPES pH 7.9, 10% glycerol, 0.01% NP-40) with 20 mM imidazole, and eluted with 0.5 M NaCl HGN supplemented with 0.25 M imidazole.
 Eluted fractions were analyzed by SDS-PAGE followed by PageBlue staining.

 Peak fractions were pooled and incubated with anti-FLAG (M2) agarose (Sigma) and 3X molar excess fluorogenic JF646 for 4 hr at 4°C in the dark.
 Bound proteins were washed extensively with HSLB, equilibrated to 0.2M NaCl HGN, and eluted with 3xFLAG peptide (Sigma) at 0.4 mg/ml.
 Protein concentrations were determined by PageBlue staining compared to a β-Galactosidase standard (Sigma).
 HaloTag Standard (Promega) was labeled according to the method described above to determine the extent of fluorescent labeling.

-## Quantification of CTCF and Rad21 molecules per cell
+### Quantification of CTCF and Rad21 molecules per cell

 The number of CTCF and Rad21 molecules per cell was quantified by comparing JF646-labeled cell lysates to known amounts of purified JF646-labeled protein standards (e.g. 3xFLAG-Halo-CTCF-His6 or His6-Rad21-Halo-3xFLAG) as shown in Figure 1A.
 JM8.N4 mouse embryonic stem cells (either C45 mRad21-Halo-V5; C59 FLAG-Halo-mCTCF, mRad21-SNAPf-V5; or C87 FLAG-Halo-mCTCF) were grown overnight on gelatin-coated P10 plates and human U2OS osteosarcoma C32 FLAG-Halo-hCTCF cells on P10 plates.
 Cells were then labeled with 500 nM (final concentration) Halo-JF646 dye (Grimm et al., 2015) in cell culture medium for 30 min at 37°C/5.5% CO2.
 Importantly, it has previously been shown that Halo-JF646 labeling is near-quantitative for cells grown in culture (Yoon et al., 2016).
 Cells were washed with PBS, dissociated with trypsin, collected by centrifugation and re-suspended in 1 mL PBS and stored on ice in the dark.
 Cells were diluted 1:10 and counted with a hemocytometer.
 Cells were then collected by centrifugation and resuspended in 1x SDS loading buffer (50 mM Tris-HCl, pH 6.8, 100 mM DTT, 2.5% beta-mercaptoethanol, 2% SDS, 10% glycerol) to a concentration of ~10,000–20,000 cells per μL.
 5–8 biological replicates were collected per cell line.

 Cell lysates equivalent to 5.0 × 104 to 1.5 × 105 cells were run on 10% SDS-PAGE alongside known amounts of purified JF646-labeled 3xFLAG-Halo-CTCF-His6 or His6-Rad21-Halo-3xFLAG.
 The protein standards were processed similar to the cell lysates to account for any loss of JF646 fluorescence due to denaturation or SDS-PAGE, allowing for quantitative comparisons.
 JF646-labeled proteins were visualized on a Pharos FX-plus Molecular Imager (Bio-Rad) using a 635 nm laser line for excitation and a Cy5-bandpass emission filter.
 Band intensities were quantified using Image Lab (Bio-Rad).
 From the absolute protein standards, we calculated the fluorescence per protein molecule, such that we could normalize the cell lysate fluorescence by the fluorescence per molecule and the known number of cells per lane to determine the average number of molecules per cell.

-## Fractional occupancy and mean density calculations
+### Fractional occupancy and mean density calculations

 Next, we calculated the fractional occupancy of CTCF in JM8.N4 mouse embryonic stem cells.
 Previously (Hansen et al., 2017), using ChIP-Seq we found 68,077 MACS2-called peaks in wild-type mESCs and 74,374 peaks in C59 FLAG-Halo-mCTCF/mRad21-SNAPf-V5 double knock-in mESCs.
 If we take the mean, this corresponds to ~ 71,200 CTCF-binding sites in vivo.
 This is per haploid genome.
 An ‘average’ mouse embryonic stem cell is halfway through the cell cycle and thus contains three genomes (Figure 1—figure supplement 1D–G).
 In total, an ‘average’ mES cell therefore contains ~ 213,600 CTCF-binding sites.
 Previously (Hansen et al., 2017), we found that 48.9% and 49.3% of Halo-mCTCF molecules were bound to cognate binding sites in the C59 and C87 cell lines (two independent clones where CTCF has been homozygously Halo-Tagged), respectively.
 This corresponds to a mean of 49.1%.
 The average number of Halo-mCTCF molecules per cell was 215,200 ± 3400 and 219,200 ± 990 in the C59 and C87 cell lines, respectively (mean across ‘in-gel’ fluorescence and FCM estimates ± standard deviation).
 This corresponds to a mean of ~ 217,200 molecules per cell.
-Thus, the average occupancy (i.e. fraction of time the site is occupied) per CTCF binding site is:fmCTCF=0.491∙2172003∙71200=0.499
+Thus, the average occupancy (i.e. fraction of time the site is occupied) per CTCF binding site is:

+$$
+f_{mCTCF}=\frac{0.491∙217200}{3∙71200}=0.499
+$$

 Thus, an average CTCF binding site is bound by CTCF ~ 50% of the time in mES cells.
 Note, that this analysis assumes that all binding sites are equally likely to be occupied.
 Most likely, some of the sites will exhibit substantially higher and lower fractional occupancy as suggested by Figure 1—figure supplement 1 (i.e. some sites may be occupied essentially all of the time, whereas others only rarely).

 Within the context of the loop extrusion model (Fudenberg et al., 2016; Sanborn et al., 2015), it is crucial to know the average density of extruding cohesin complexes (e.g. number of extruding cohesins per Mb).
 We found the average number of mRad21-Halo molecules per JM8.N4 mES cell to be ~ 109,400 ± 31,700 (mean across ‘in-gel’ fluorescence and FCM estimates ± standard deviation; note the significant uncertainty in this estimate).
 Previously (Hansen et al., 2017), we found 39.8% of mRad21-Halo molecules to be topologically bound to chromatin in G1 phase and 49.8% in S/G2-phase.
 After DNA replication begins in S-phase, cohesin adopts multiple functions other than loop extrusion (Skibbens, 2016).
 Thus, we will use 39.8% as an estimate of the upper bound of the fraction of cohesin molecules that are topologically engaged and involved in loop extrusion throughout the cell cycle.
 The estimated size of the inbred C57BL/6J mouse genome, the strain background from which the JM8.N4 mES cell line is derived, is 2716 Mb (Waterston et al., 2002).
 Importantly, using single-molecule tracking we found that essentially all endogenously tagged mRad21-Halo protein is incorporated into cohesin complexes (Hansen et al., 2017).
 Accordingly, we can assume that the number of Rad21 molecules per cell corresponds to the number of cohesin complexes per cell.
-Thus, we get an average density of ‘loop extruding’ cohesin complexes of (assuming again, that an ‘average’ cell contains three genomes):dmRad21=0.398∙1094003∙2716 Mb=5.34 moleculesMb
+Thus, we get an average density of ‘loop extruding’ cohesin complexes of (assuming again, that an ‘average’ cell contains three genomes):

+$$
+d_{mRad21}=\frac{0.398∙109400}{3∙2716Mb}=5.34\frac{molecules}{Mb}
+$$

 Thus, on average each megabase of chromatin contains 5.34 loop extruding cohesin molecules.
 We note that it is still not clear whether cohesin functions as a single ring or as a pair of rings (Skibbens, 2016).
 Thus, if cohesin functions as a single ring, the estimated average density is 5.34 extruding cohesins per Mb and if cohesin functions as a pair, the estimated average density is 2.67 extruding cohesin complexes per Mb.
 We also note that it is currently unclear whether or not the density of extruding cohesins is likely to be uniform across the genome.
 Finally, here we have assumed that the cohesin subpopulation we observed by single-molecule live-cell imaging to be relatively stably associated with chromatin (Hansen et al., 2017) is entirely engaged in loop extrusion.
 However, this may not be the case and this estimate should therefore be interpreted as an upper bound, since the true fraction is not known.

-## Flow-cytometry-based absolute abundance of Halo-tagged cell lines
+### Flow-cytometry-based absolute abundance of Halo-tagged cell lines

 To obtain the absolute abundance of the Halo-Sox2 (Teves et al., 2016) and Halo-TBP (Teves et al., 2018) cell lines, we grew them side-by-side with the U2OS C32 Halo-CTCF knock-in cell line.
 We labeled them with 500 nM Halo-TMR (Promega G8251) for 30 min at 37°C/5.5% CO2 in a tissue-culture incubator, washed out the dye (remove medium; add PBS; remove medium; add fresh medium) and then immediately prepared the cells for Flow Cytometry.
 We collected cells through trypsinization and centrifugation, resuspended the cells in fresh medium, filtered the cells through a 40 μm filter and placed the live cells on ice until their fluorescence was read out by Flow Cytometry (~20 min delay).
 Using a LSR Fortessa (BD Biosciences) flow cytometer, live cells were gated using forward and side scattering.
 TMR fluorescence was excited using a 561 nm laser and emission read out using a 610/20 band pass filter.
 The measured mean fluorescence intensity in the C32 standard cell line was scaled to a value of 10,000 arbitrary units, and all the values measured in the other cell lines were re-scaled accordingly.
+Finally, the absolute abundance of protein X was obtained according to:

+$$
+n_{X}=\frac{I_{X}-I_{mESC Background}}{I_{C32}-I_{U2OS Background}}n_{C32}
+$$

-Finally, the absolute abundance of protein X was obtained according to:nX=IX-ImESC BackgroundIC32-IU2OS BackgroundnC32where nX is the absolute abundance of the protein of interest (mean number of molecules per cell), IX is the average measured fluorescence intensity of cell lines expressing protein X (in AU), IBackground is the average measured fluorescence intensity of cell lines that were not labeled with TMR, IC32 is the average measured fluorescence intensity of the C32 cell line standard and nC32 is the absolute abundance of C32 (~109,800 proteins per cell).
+where $n_{X}$ is the absolute abundance of the protein of interest (mean number of molecules per cell), $I_{X}$ is the average measured fluorescence intensity of cell lines expressing protein X (in AU), $I_{Background}$ is the average measured fluorescence intensity of cell lines that were not labeled with TMR, $I_{C32}$ is the average measured fluorescence intensity of the C32 cell line standard and $n_{C32}$ is the absolute abundance of C32 (~109,800 proteins per cell).

 To quantify the abundance of Sox2 and TBP in mESCs, we performed four biological replicates and the measurements for each are shown in Figure 3—figure supplement 1.
 The raw FCM data as well as the Matlab code used to analyze it is available at https://gitlab.com/tjian-darzacq-lab/cattoglio_et_al_absoluteabundance_2019 (Hansen, 2019; copy archived at https://github.com/elifesciences-publications/cattoglio_et_al_absoluteabundance_2019).

-## Cell cycle phase analysis in mESCs
+### Cell cycle phase analysis in mESCs

 Cell cycle phase analysis was performed using the Click-iT EdU Alexa Fluor 488 Flow Cytometry Assay Kit (ThermoFisher Scientific Cat. # C10425) according to manufacturer’s instructions, but with minor modifications as previously described (Hansen et al., 2018b).
 C59 mESCs (Halo-CTCF; Rad21-SNAPf) were grown overnight in a six-well plate.
 One well was labeled with 10 μM EdU for 30 min at 37°C/5.5% CO2 in a TC incubator and one well was unlabeled and used as a negative control.
 Cell were harvested, washed with 1% BSA in PBS, permeabilized (using 100 μl 1x Click-iT saponin-based permeabilization and wash reagent (Component D; see kit manual), mixed well and then incubated for 15 min.
 0.5 ml Click-iT reaction was added to each tube and incubated for 30 min in the dark.
 Cells were washed with 1x Click-iT saponin-based permeabilization and wash reagent and resuspended in 1x Click-iT saponin-based permeabilization and wash reagent with DAPI (5 ng/mL) and incubated for 10 min.
 Cells were then spun down and re-suspended in 1% BSA in PBS and FACS performed on a LSR Fortessa Cytometer.
 DAPI fluorescence was excited using a 405 nm laser and collected using a 450/50 bandpass emission filter.
 Alexa Flour 488 fluorescence was excited using a 488 nm laser and collected using a 525/50 bandpass emission filter.
 Cells were gated based on forward and side scattering.
 Cell cycle analysis was then performed using custom-written MATLAB code as illustrated in Figure 1—figure supplement 1D–G. Three independent biological replicates were performed.

-## JF646-titration to estimate labeling efficiency
+### JF646-titration to estimate labeling efficiency

 To estimate the efficiency of live-cell labeling of the Halo-tagged proteins, we performed a titration experiment in three biological replicates.
 Labeling was performed and Flow Cytometry was performed as previously described (Hansen et al., 2017).
 Briefly, mESC C59 Halo-CTCF cells were grown in a gelatin-coated six-well plate and labeled with either 0 nM, 30 nM, 100 nM, 500 nM, 1000 nM or 5000 nM Halo-JF646 dye (Grimm et al., 2015) for 30 min at 37°C/5.5% CO2 in a tissue-culture incubator, washed out the dye (remove medium; add PBS; remove medium; add fresh medium) and then immediately prepared the cells for Flow Cytometry.
 We collected cells through trypsinization and centrifugation, resuspended the cells in fresh medium, filtered the cells through a 40 μm filter and placed the live cells on ice until their fluorescence was read out by Flow Cytometry (~20 min delay).
 Using a LSR Fortessa (BD Biosciences) flow cytometer, live cells were gated using forward and side scattering.
 JF646 fluorescence was excited using a 640 nm laser and emission read out using a 670/30 band pass emission filter.
 Background-corrected fluorescence was then plotted as a function of the Halo-JF646 concentration as shown in Figure 1—figure supplement 1A–C. As can be seen, 500 nM Halo-JF646 yields near-quantitative labeling in agreement with (Yoon et al., 2016).

-## Cloning of plasmid expressing HaloTag including HaloTag linker
+### Cloning of plasmid expressing HaloTag including HaloTag linker

 To generate a plasmid expressing HaloTag including HaloTag linker (referred to as pHTCHaloTag) for FCS-calibrated imaging experiments, a stop codon was introduced into the pHTC HaloTag CMV-neo vector (Promega; #9PIG771) by PCR amplification using primer A 5’-ACGTCTAGAATGCTCGAGCCAACCAC-3’ and primer B 5’-ACGGCGGCCGCTTAACCGGAAATCTCC-3’ (Sigma), followed by restriction digest using XhoI (NEB; #R0146) and NotI (NEB; #R0189) and subsequent ligation by T4 DNA ligase (NEB; #M0202).
 The plasmid was purified endotoxin-free using EndoFree Plasmid Maxi Kit (Qiagen; #12362) for transient transfection into U2OS cells.
 Sequence is available upon request.

-## FCS-calibrated imaging and analysis of U2OS Halo-CTCF C32 interphase cells
+### FCS-calibrated imaging and analysis of U2OS Halo-CTCF C32 interphase cells

 FCS-calibrated imaging of U2OS Halo-CTCF C32 cell line was essentially performed as described (Cai et al., 2018; Politi et al., 2018; Walther et al., 2018).

-## Cell preparation for FCS-calibrated imaging
+### Cell preparation for FCS-calibrated imaging

 In detail, 1.2 × 104 U2OS wild-type (WT) cells and 2 × 104 U2OS Halo-CTCF C32 cells, respectively, were seeded into individual wells (two wells for U2OS WT, one well for U2OS Halo-CTCF C32) of a Nunc eight-well LabTek #1.0 chambered coverglass (Thermo Fisher Scientific; #155411) 2 days before imaging and incubated at 37°C and 5% CO2 in a cell culture incubator.
 On the following day, in one-well U2OS WT cells were transiently transfected with 150 ng pHTCHaloTag plasmid using FuGENE6 Transfection Reagent (Promega; #E2693) according to the manufacturer’s instructions.
 On the day of imaging, cells were labeled with 500 nM HaloTag TMR ligand (Promega; #G8252) in cell culture medium for 30 min at 37°C and 5% CO2 in a cell culture incubator.
 Cells were washed with PBS and incubated in cell culture medium for 10 min at 37°C and 5% CO2.
 Cells were again washed with PBS and 250 µl imaging medium (CO2-independed imaging medium without phenol red; custom order based on #18045070 from Thermo Fisher Scientific; supplemented with 10% v/v FBS (Thermo Fisher Scientific; #10270106; qualified, European Union approved, and South American origin), 1 mM sodium pyruvate (Thermo Fisher Scientific; #11360070) and 2 mM L-glutamine (Thermo Fisher Scientific; #25030081)) was added per well containing 1 µg/ml Bisbenzimide Hoechst 33342 (Sigma-Aldrich; #B2261) and in addition for U2OS Halo-CTCF C32 cells 2 µM 500-kD Dextran (Thermo Fisher Scientific; #D7144) labeled with Atto 430LS-31 (Molecular Probes; #AD-430LS-31; Dextran-Atto 430LS-31 was produced in house; Politi et al., 2018).

-## FCS-calibrated imaging
+### FCS-calibrated imaging

 FCS measurements and fluorescence images were recorded on a Zeiss LSM780, Confocor3, laser scanning microscope equipped with a fluorescence correlation setup and a temperature control chamber.
 Imaging was performed at 37°C and using a C-Apochromat UV-visible-IR 40X/1.2-NA water objective lens (Zeiss).
 Data acquisition was performed using ZEN 2012 Black software (Zeiss) as well as in-house developed software applications (Politi et al., 2018).
 An in-house-designed objective cap and a water pump enabled automatic water immersion during data acquisition.